hanssens/apps.show-and-hide-taskbar/README.md

 Show and Hide Taskbar for Windows
 =====================

 This simple code sample demonstrates the **showing and hiding of the taskbar and start menu** in Windows, using C# (and some nasty Win32 api's).
+Oh, and it also includes a handy command line utility, if you're just not into code today.

 There are several reasons why you could want this.
 I thought of some: